lorencerri/quick.hook/README.md

 This package creates an easy way to send webhooks, *as well as providing fallbacks if the client does not have the proper permissions*.

-*If the client does not have the permission `Manage Webhooks`, it will send a normal message instead, causing no issues and working seamlessly*
+*If the client does not have the permission `Manage Webhooks`, it will send a normal message instead, causing no issues and working seamlessly*.

 ---